greedlove/screenshots_diff_report/README.md

 ---
 ### Review new/updated screenshots
-Once it is created, you'll see the results of our automated checks:
+Once it is created, you'll see the results of automated checks:

 <img width="1317" alt="Screenshot 2568-09-24 at 10 30 30" src="https://github.com/user-attachments/assets/8c43a1d1-0db5-46c5-8f0d-cde9f08a746e" /><br />